jesvedberg/Ancestry_HMM-S/README.md

 #### Quick overview

 Ancestry_HMM-S (AHMMS) is a program designed to infer adaptive introgression from population genomic data.
-This README.md file contains a quick and dirty user manual.
-An updated version will be added shortly.
+This README.md file contains a short user manual.
 AHMMS is based on the software Ancestry_HMM, and more information about input file types etc. can be found at: https://github.com/russcd/Ancestry_HMM

 #### Download and Compile: